-- · Read grievances carefully and respectfully. - · Check thoroughly to determine if the complaint is valid. - If Aramark is at fault, correct the problem. - If it is not an Aramark problem, follow the administration's usual policy.

-- A grievance response sheet will be completed. - Administration will be informed in writing of complaint resolution.
+- Read grievances carefully and respectfully. - Check thoroughly to determine if the complaint is valid. - If Aramark is at fault, correct the problem. - If it is not an Aramark problem, follow the administration's usual policy. - After proper investigation, grievances will be responded to by Aramark. - A grievance response sheet will be completed. - Administration will be informed in writing of complaint resolution.